 Events and activities planned for the Saturday include inspirational and informative talks, food and vegan product stalls, and children's activities provided by the notorious Captain James Tea Cook and the Plantastic Pirates of the Carob Bean.

 Entry to the general public is FREE! with event programs and raffle tickets on sale.

-So far the following stalls have been confirmed: The Scottish School of Herbal Medicine, Nicola Dee Kelly, plant based nutritionist, Arran Gin, Ferghan Mhor Vegan B&B, Catchacarrot Vegan Pop Up Cafe, Go Vegan Scotland and The Real Food Shop will have their mobile shop at the event
+So far the following stalls have been confirmed: The Scottish School of Herbal Medicine, Nicola Dee Kelly, plant based nutritionist, Arran Gin, Ferghan Mhor Vegan B&B, Catchacarrot Vegan Pop Up Cafe, Go Vegan Scotland, Old Pier Cafe (featuring their delicious vegan sausage rolls), Arran Supper Club and The Real Food Shop will have their mobile shop at the event

 Will be provided by Captain James Tea Cook and the Plantastic Pirates of the Carob Bean (aka Tony Bishop-Weston, executive vegan chef and former director of the Vegan Society).
 Tony will have his famous Smoothie Bike with him!

 Local cafe based in Lamlash, Old Pier Cafe, will be having a stall at the festival selling their delicious vegan sausage rolls.
 Likewise, Arran Supper Club will also be there with a variety of vegan foods.
 And Craig Tannock, vegan venue operator, will also be giving a talk.